 Representative Results: A sample analyzed for nitrates after mixed with NitraVer 5 reagent (left) and a sample for phosphate after being mixed with PhosVer 3 reagent (right).

-Graph comparing nitrates (Figure 2).
+Graph comparing nitrates from 5 sampling locations along the Chicago River North Branch (Figure 2).

 Average nitrate concentrations compared upstream and downstream from a water treatment plant (Figure 3).
-The downstream measurement represents the discharge from the treatment.
+The downstream measurement represents the discharge from the treatment, which is low in nitrates due to the removal of organic material during the water treatment process.

 Graph of phosphorus for different locations along the Chicago River (Figure 4).

 Average phosphate concentrations compared upstream and downstream from a water treatment plant (Figure 5).
-The downstream measurement represents the discharge from the treatment,.
+The downstream measurement represents the discharge from the treatment, indicating possible phosphorus inputs near the discharge area, possibly from riparian lawn fertilizer that could contribute to eutrophication in Lake Michigan.

 Applications: High concentrations of nitrates and phosphorus can stimulate eutrophic conditions in water by causing algal bloom that negatively affects other water quality factors including dissolved oxygen, temperature, and other indicators.
 Excess nitrates can lead to hypoxic water (low levels of dissolved oxygen) no longer able to support aerobic life creating a “dead zone,” where non-mobile species mass die-off and mobile species move away to other waters.
 Dead zones are occurring globally in coastal regions where large amounts of high-nutrient runoff and wastewater converge, and aquatic life is most highly concentrated (Figure 6).
 Two of the largest dead zones are in the Baltic Sea, where on average 49,000 km2 of water contained less than 2 mg/L of dissolved oxygen, and the northern Gulf of Mexico, with a dead zone measured at 17,353 km2.